TASSUSA/TASSUSA.github.io/_members/salahuddin.md

 picture: "picture-1537-1412910726.jpg"
 ---
 #### Background
-Mr. Salahuddin works as a Senior Java Developer at Dell Inc. He works part-time for the TASS USA company as the Senior Data Mining Analyst.
+Mr. Salahuddin works as a Senior Java Developer at Dell Inc. He works part-time for the TASS company as the Senior Data Mining Analyst.
 Mr. Aziz physically works from Texas.
 He is also a Ph.D. candidate in the Computer Science Department at the Wayne State University, MI.
 His Ph.D. focus is in Data Mining.

 #### Education:
 - Ph.D.
 Candidate, Computer Science (Data Mining), Wayne State University, MI